 “We are 320 kilometres from the nearest grocery store and mobile tower, 80 kilometres from a post office and 65 kilometres to the power grid...but at night you can touch the stars."

 I don't think there could be a more alluring description than that.
 While I was there I got to know the small groups of adventure seekers, families and nature-lovers visiting and characters so big, they could only be matched by the big skies.
 I experienced the Canadian mountain and lake life by hiking, horseback riding, fishing, canoeing and bear watching.
 At the same time, I gathered content to explore my photography, writing, illustration and painting.
 I explored many different aspects and in some ways I came away with more questions than answers, but I realised that there were certain aspects I also want to work on more closely at home too.

 It was awhile between adventures.
 For the year prior, I found myself asking, 'Where to next?
 What do I love?
 What inspires me?
 What difference do I want to make?'.

-I realised it was a two-fold answer and that my dreams lay in vocations I wished to create that combine all my passions, skills and purpose.
+I realised that my dreams lay in vocations I wished to create that combined all my passions, skills and purpose.
 As a Wild Life Creative, my aim is to stay in remote, endangered and / or pristine environments at least once a year for an extended period.
 To explore places that intrigue me or I care about, and gather and create content or insights that make a difference.
 Gradually I hope to turn this into a rather large body of work.
 Gradually it has been happening.